The house is located in a housing development to the south of the San Pedro Garza García municipality and enjoys views of the city center.

-To enter the residence it was decided to create a unique transition through an exterior corridor leading to the roof terrace, which serves as a viewing platform that overlooks the spectacular panorama we have of the city and its mountains.
-From this point, it descends to the gateway through a metal staircase built in a large central volume of brick that houses a parallel inner main staircase.
+The entrance was created as a unique transition through an exterior corridor that leads to the rooftop terrace, which provides an outlook of the city and its mountains.
+From there, visitors descend towards the entrance door through a metallic staircase built in a central brick volume which in parallel encapsulates the inner main staircase.

-The house is arranged along a center aisle parallel to the stairs.
-This corridor is repeated on each of the 4 levels respectively in descending order, which allows for a continuous flow without entering the most private and sensitive areas of the house, beginning at street level and main entrance, the social area, the family area and finally the playroom and garden.
+The house is arranged along a central hallway that runs parallel to the stairs. this corridor is repeated on all four floors of the house in descending order, which allows for a continuous flow without the need to enter the private areas of the house, beginning at street level and main entrance, social area, family area and finally the playroom and garden.

 The social area is made up of the dining room and living room with grey Santo Tomas marble floors, exposed concrete walls, and a wooden-paneled ceiling.
 Large windows were designed to provide natural light to the interior and offer a view of the city and its mountains.

 For the exterior courtyard, the design took advantage of the uneven terrain to define a large space for social and recreational activities, whether it be to enjoy the pool or the mountains.
 On the rear facade, the master bedroom defines a cantilevered brick covered volume, serving as the main element.